open-energy-transition/Oh-my-Grid/docs/q&a.md

 ### <div class="tools-header"> Why do you do this ?
 Why does this matter?  </div>

 Transparent, accurate data on energy infrastructure is essential for climate resilience, energy planning and equity.
-In low- and middle-income countries, most of this data is locked or missing.
+In low and middle-income countries, most of this data is locked or missing.
 We aim to change that.

 ### <div class="tools-header"> What countries are covered by the project?  </div>